ConsenSys-Academy/celo-infura-tutorial/README.md

+# Tutorial: Build with Infura on Ethereum-compatible Layer 1 Network Celo

-Infura is excited to announce the addition of the Celo network to the Infura platform.
-Celo is an EVM-compatible Layer 1 built with the hope of accelerating social good through blockchain.
+Infura is excited to announce the addition of the Celo network to the [Infura platform.](https://docs.infura.io/infura/networks/ethereum) Celo is an EVM-compatible Layer 1 built with the hope of accelerating social good through blockchain.
 It’s a major player in ReFi, or “Regenerative Finance,” a movement employing Web3 to solve societal issues such as climate change, income inequality and biodiversity.

 Since much of the world operates from their smartphone, Celo treats cellphones as first-class citizens in their network.
-The mobile crypto-wallet Valora was first developed within Celo before spinning out in 2021.
+The mobile crypto-wallet [Valora](https://valoraapp.com/) was first developed within Celo before spinning out in 2021.

 Celo supports the above laudable goals through a number of initiatives and technical features such as:

-Using zero-knowledge proofs and a carbon negative Proof of Stake (PoS) consensus mechanism to lower its environmental footprint.
-Celo’s carbon negative PoS is achieved via daily offsets through its work with Project Wren.
+- Using zero-knowledge proofs and a carbon negative Proof of Stake (PoS) consensus mechanism to lower its environmental footprint.
+Celo’s carbon negative PoS is achieved via daily offsets through its work with [Project Wren.](https://www.wren.co/profile/celo)
-Ensuring low gas fees, which can be paid in ETH, the CELO token or any of Celo’s native stable coins, such as cUSD, cEUR or cREAL
+- Ensuring low gas fees, which can be paid in ETH, the CELO token or any of Celo’s native stable coins, such as cUSD, cEUR or cREAL
-Prioritizing mobile-first usage through its development of the external project Valora and emphasizing mobile-optimized languages such as React, React Native and Flutter.
+- Prioritizing mobile-first usage through its development of the external project Valora and emphasizing mobile-optimized languages such as React, React Native and Flutter.

 All of these features make Celo attractive for those looking to use blockchain for good.
 Are you ready to build on it?
 In this tutorial, we’re going to show you how easy it is to get started with Celo Composer using Infura and Truffle.
 By the end of this article, you will be able to deploy a smart contract to the Celo testnet and build a React dapp frontend.